-Color goes a good way to evoke similar emotional responses in most people.
+The color goes a good way to evoke similar emotional responses in most people.
 Though, there aren’t always universal truths when it comes to color.
 People from different cultures may have different feelings and emotions about certain colors.
 Also, the past experience of an individual can affect feelings.
-You may abhor a particular shade of blue for example, because it reminds you of an allergy medicine that was shoved down your throat every day as a child.
-Despite the few exceptions, the basic generalities and guidelines could be laid down about how particular colors conjure specific emotional and behavioural responses.
+You may abhor a particular shade of blue for example, because it reminds you of allergy medicine that was shoved down your throat every day as a child.
+Despite the few exceptions, the basic generalities and guidelines could be laid down about how particular colors conjure specific emotional and behavioral responses.

 Colors can actually send your brain for a toss